(Photo courtesy of NetPS Plant Finder)

 Flaky ornate bark; Attractive summer foliage is followed by consistently rich red fall color that appears later in the season; shapely upright, oval form; an excellent street or patio tree

-Trident Maple has dark green foliage which emerges light green in spring.
+Trident Maple has dark green deciduous foliage which emerges light green in spring on a tree with an oval habit of growth.
 The glossy lobed leaves turn an outstanding red in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The furrowed gray bark and brick red branches add an interesting dimension to the landscape.

 Trident Maple is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.